rainmanp7/Holokernel2/README.md

 *   **Entity:** The fundamental unit of the system, possessing a state, genome, and behavior.
 *   **HolographicSystem:** Manages the holographic memory pool and global system state.
 *   **CollectiveConsciousness:** Facilitates communication and shared awareness among entities.
+*   **Kernel Patching Mechanism:** Allows for dynamic modification of kernel code by entities.

 ## Building and Running